Franklin Raines: Role in the subprime mortgage crisis

-Question of Raines and Obama connection
+Alleged connection to Obama

 On July 16, 2008 The Washington Post reported that Franklin Raines had "taken calls from Barack Obama's presidential campaign seeking his advice on mortgage and housing policy matters".
 Also, in an editorial on August 27, 2008, titled "Tough Decision Coming", The Washington Post editorial staff wrote that "Two members of Mr. Obama's political circle, James A. Johnson and Franklin D. Raines, are former chief executives of Fannie Mae."
 On September 18, 2008, John McCain's campaign published a campaign ad that quoted The Washington Post reporting regarding Raines and Obama.
 The ad also notes that "Raines made millions and then left Fannie Mae while it was under investigation for accounting irregularities".

 Neither Raines nor the Obama campaign had disputed the Post's reporting before the ad.
 The text in question consisted of one sentence in each article.
 After McCain's ad however, both denied that Raines was or had been a provider of advice to Obama or the Obama campaign.

 In later commentary The Washington Post (the original source) described McCain's attempts to connect Obama with Raines based on their reporting as "a stretch" and said all reporting they did about the matter actually stems from a single conversation a reporter had with Raines in which she recalls Raines said he "had gotten a couple of calls from the Obama campaign".
 When the reporter queried Raines to the nature of the calls he said "oh, general housing, economy issues".

 Additionally, an email hoax falsely claimed that Raines was made "chief economic advisor" for the Obama presidential campaign.